TECHNIQUE & SKILLS

 Roll failed?
 Need to get back in the boat?
 Use the "Over the Side Rescue" outlined in Sea Kayaker Magazine.
 A lot safer and easier than trying to come up between the boats, especially in a big sea.

-Rolling - excellent article with diagrams and suggestions for success - as is this, click here for some pointers from GORP.
+Rolling - click here for some pointers from GORP.
 Atlantic Kayak Tours also have an excellent section on rolling with animated diagrams.
-See the Kayak Rolling Cross-reference from Greatlakeskayaker.ca which has got to be one of "the" definitive learning resource a list of lots of different type of rolls and animated diagrams.
+See the list of kayak rolls from Kayak Wiki which has got to be one of "the" definitive learning resource a list of lots of different type of rolls and animated diagrams.
 The Qajaq USA site has a range of video clips on Greenland rolling techniques - click here and scroll towards the bottom of the page.
 Some good suggestons and animated images from the Performance Video site.
 See also this discussion.
 This discussion is relevant to rolling in surf.
 This article from seacanoe.org offers some thoughts on "hand rolling".
 Chris Joose's site has some useful video clips of the back-deck roll and hand-roll, albeit using a river boat.
 Andrew Elizaga has a great video demonstrating a variety of Greenland Rolls.
 This discussion covers much of the rationale behind learning to roll.
 This article from Paddling.net has an article on Teaching the Roll which includes a useful video link.
 Kayakpaddling.net takes a novel approach with some clear animated diagrams.
 Some excellent video clips are to be found on this Norwegian site - even if you don't understand Norwegian - "Ruller" would appear to be "Rolling".
 This video has a series of slow-motion rolls.
+Excellent illustrated article on rolling in Adventure Kayak magazine's early summer 2007 back issue.
+From Wavelength Magazine, a nicely illustrated and well described article on the sweep roll.
+From Adventure Kayak, foolproof your roll with this technique from Shawna Franklin.

 Safety - see the Safety page.